gdsbook/book/notebooks/12_feature_engineering.md

 )
 ```

-Then, we can compute the average size of listings between 500m and one kilometer in the same manner as before using our `d1k_exclusive` graph, which now omits all edges shorter than 500m.
+Then, we can compute the average size of listings between 500 meters and 1 kilometer in the same manner as before using our `d1k_exclusive` graph, which now omits all edges shorter than 500 meters.

 ```python
 d1k_exclusive.transform = "r"